raspberrypilearning/rpi-automate-tasks/en/step_3.md

 --- task ---

-Add a `WantedBy` directive set to 'multi-user.target', so a directory called multi-user.target.wants is created within /etc/systemd/system (if not already available) and a symbolic link to the your unit is placed within.
+Add a `WantedBy` directive set to 'multi-user.target'.
+This creates a directory called multi-user.target.wants in /etc/systemd/system, with a link to the your unit.
 Disabling your unit removes the link and the dependency relationship.

 ```bash
 [Unit]